petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/Introduce.md

 ---

 # Premium Design and Powerful Features
+![device](/img/devices/device.png)

 Petority is committed to offering pet owners a range of high-quality hardware devices designed to enhance pet safety and well-being.
 From material quality and size to functionality and advantages, let's delve into the remarkable aspects of Petority device.

-![device](/img/devices/device.png)

-## Material: Plastic
+## Material and Dimensions:
 ![Material](/img/devices/material.gif)

 Petority devices, constructed from **plastic**, combine the advantages of being **lightweight**, **durable**, **waterproof**, **cost-effective**, and featuring a flexible design, offering several advantages: